-Free Worldwide Shipping | Limited Reserve
+Free Worldwide Shipping | Limited Reserve | Holiday Offer !!!
+35% OFF !

 Mad honey is a type of honey that is produced by bees that feed on the nectar of the Rhododendron flower.
 It possesses a mildly bitter flavor and a reddish color.
 This honey contains grayanotoxins, which can cause hallucinations, dizziness, and nausea when ingested in large amounts.